facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/contribute.md

 Navigate to the <a title="Facebook C# SDK Source Code" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk">Source Code</a> and click **Fork** to create the remote clone of the main repository.
 The MvcContrib project has
 <a title="How to contribute to MvcContrib" href="http://mvccontrib.codeplex.com/wikipage?title=HowToContribute&amp;referringTitle=T4MVC_contrib">
-a great write-up of this process.
+a great write-up of this process.</a>
 3. Clone the fork you created in the previous step to your machine.
 4. Run build.cmd from the command line to ensure packages are restored.
 5. Make the relevant changes in your local clone (potentially adding a unit test if this is a bug fix).